Beginner's Guide To Mixing - Stereo Stickman

 Organising Your Tracks

 Make your life easier by labeling your tracks early on in the process.
 You’re going to spend a lot of time engaged in the actual mixing, so it’s important that you do everything you can to minimise wasted studio time trying to determine which track (between audio track 1 and audio track 67) is the lead guitar track you’re looking for.
-Another quick organizational tip: color-code your tracks by instrument type (drums, vocals, piano, etc.) in addition to labeling them.
+Another quick organizational tip: color-code your tracks by instrument type (drums, vocals, piano, etc.) in addition to labelling them.

 Panning With Stereo

 The term panning refers to the distribution of sound from left to right in a stereo channel.
 When all of the sounds are centrally panned, the effect is often flat.
 Panning takes advantage of the listener’s two ears.
 It allows you to place the music in different spaces.
-It’s a good idea to keep your lead vocals, bass, and/or kick in the center, but experiment with the other sounds.
+It’s a good idea to keep your lead vocals, bass, and/or kick in the centre, but experiment with the other sounds.
 See what works to make the overall story your song is trying to tell sound the best.
 When recording live drums, a tip to get stereo depth is to spread the drums out in the stereo field – as if you were looking face-on at the drum kit.
 You then want to pan your hi-hats slightly to the right, and your toms slightly to the left; keeping your kick (and usually your snare) centered.

 Using the Equalizer (EQ)